ethanc8/FRCLinuxDevKit/README.md

 ## Wiring to the roboRIO

 1. Connect power to the roboRIO
+2. Power the radio
-2. Plug a Power-Over-Ethernet splitter into the radio's left port, and connect the power cable to power and the other cable to the roboRIO (by plugging in a normal Ethernet cable)
+3. Plug an Ethernet cable into the radio's RIO port and the other end into the Rio
-3. Plug an Ethernet cable into the radio's right port and the other end into your computer (you may need a USB-to-Ethernet adapter if you're doing this from a laptop)
+4. Plug an Ethernet cable into the radio's right port and the other end into your computer (you may need a USB-to-Ethernet adapter if you're doing this from a laptop)